sergey-melnychuk/sergey-melnychuk.github.io/_posts/2019-04-19-akka-reactive-game-of-life.markdown

 TL;DR: [code][the-code]

-The rules are very simple, the current state of a cell on a two-dimentional grid depends only on previous state of the call and a number of "alive" cells among surrounding 8 neighbors cells (immediate vertical, horizontal and diagonal adjacent cells).
+The rules are very simple, the current state of a cell on a two-dimentional grid depends only on previous state of the cell and a number of "alive" cells among surrounding 8 neighbors cells (immediate vertical, horizontal and diagonal adjacent cells).
 The implementation in Scala looks like this:

 ```scala
 object Cell {